gebuh/DS4A-encryption-decryption/README.md

 decryption with some co primes do not work - need more investigation why, but the default p=13 and q=17 and p=53 and q=50  work

+## TODO
+create a test harness to automate testing create standard test data
-- import the decimal module to reduce floating point errors: [floating point errors](https://medium.com/code-85/how-to-stop-floating-point-arithmetic-errors-in-python-a98d3a63ccc8)
+- import the decimal module to reduce floating-point errors: [floating point errors](https://medium.com/code-85/how-to-stop-floating-point-arithmetic-errors-in-python-a98d3a63ccc8)

 ### More info:
 [link to project requirements](https://s3.us-east-2.amazonaws.com/ds4a-empowerment-2.0/cases/training/Encryption-Decryption+Mini-Project.pdf?latest=true)